Hydro Power and Hydroelectric Power

 Small scale hydro plants may be connected to conventional electrical distribution networks as a source of low-cost renewable energy.
 Alternatively, small hydro projects may be built in isolated areas such as mountain cabins, farms etc, where there is no national electrical utility grid.

-The advantages of hydro power can be summarized as follows:
+The advantages of hydro power can be summarised as follows:

-In spite of these advantages, there are a few limitations or disadvantages of hydro power, especially of large hydroelectric power plants:
+In spite of the above advantages of hydro power and hydroelectric power schemes.
+There are a few limitations or disadvantages to large scale hydro power, especially of large reservoir fed hydroelectric power plants.
+These include:

 One of the main drawbacks of installing water wheels or water turbines to generate hydro power, is that building hydro power plants even small-scale, micro-scale or as part of a DIY project can be expensive for the amount of energy it can produce.